pratyusha-kunchamwar/Todo-React-localstorage/README.md

 >>>>>>> origin/main
 >>>>
 >>>>
-1)TodoList implemented with react Includein ContextApi,LocalStorage
+#TodoList implemented with react Includein ContextApi,LocalStorage
-2) Hear we can add,delete,update,toggle the added Todos
+# Hear we can add,delete,update,toggle the added Todos